meelgroup/barbarik/README.md

 # Barbarik

 Barbarik is a framework developed to test whether a sampler is almost uniform or not.
-Currently it is implemented for testing QuickSampler, STS, Unigen, Solver(CryptoMiniSat).
-It uses MUSE as the underlying uniform sampler.
+Currently it is implemented for testing QuickSampler, STS, Unigen.
+It uses SPUR as the underlying uniform sampler.
 This work is by Kuldeep Meel and Sourav Chakraborty, as published in [AAAI'19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).

 ## Getting Started
 To get started either download the ZIP file from the repository or git clone it using the following: